DarrenJParker/Timema_Sex_Biased_Gene_Exp/README.md

 This is the repository for the collected scripts used in the study:

 >Parker, D. J., Bast, J., Jalvingh, K., Dumas, Z., Robinson-Rechavi, M., Schwander, T. (2019).
-Sex-biased gene expression is repeatedly masculinized in asexual females. bioRxiv: doi: https://doi.org/10.1101/553172
+Sex-biased gene expression is repeatedly masculinized in asexual females.
+Nature Communications.
+10: 4638.

-Currently under review.

 The version of scripts used in the paper are archived at http://dx.doi.org/10.5281/zenodo.3451445